lululxvi/deepxde/docs/demos/poisson.1d.multiscaleFourier.rst

     geom = dde.geometry.Interval(0, 1)

-Next, we choose `A = 2` and `B = 50`, two user-specified hyper-parameters that implies the fluctuation of sine functions, and then express the PDE residual of the Poisson equation:
+Next, we express the PDE residual of the Poisson equation:

 .. code-block:: python